Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Proof of Lemma (Objective Mismatch)

-Let $k=0, 1, 2, \dots$, and $U_t$ as defined in the main text.
+\end{replemma} \textbf{Proof.} Let $k=0, 1, 2, \dots$, and $U_t$ as defined in the main text.
 And recall that Corollary~\ref{coroll:transit-multi-v1} described the state distribution gap after running different sequence of policies, starting from same distribution, shown as below

 Noticing that the following facts perfectly fit the conditions of applying Corollary~\ref{coroll:transit-multi-v1} \begin{itemize} \item $\pi_t$ is used to evaluate $Q_t(s,a)$, $\{\pi_t, \dots, \pi_{t+k}, \dots\}$ are used to evaluate $U_t(s, a)$, and the initial policy is the same $\pi_t$ \item The initial state are both $s$, because we are evaluating $Q_t(s, a)$ and $U_t(s, a)$.
 Let this deterministic distribution be $d_s$. \item The future state distributions $d_{k}$ (that used to evaluate $U_t$) follows $d_{k+1} = d_{k}\Tcal^{\pi_{t+k}}$ \item The future state distributions $d'_{k}$ (that used to evaluate $Q_t$) follows $d'_{k+1} = d'_{k}\Tcal^{\pi_{t}}$ \end{itemize} We introduce the symbols $d_s$ and $d_k$ instead of using $d_t$ and $d_{t+k}$ as to avoid confusion with the actual state distributions produced by running \name. $d_k$ indicates k steps in the future starting from $d_s$, where $s$ is \textbf{not} necessarily the actual visited state at time $t$.
 Therefore, the notions $d_k$ and $d_s$ are less attached with the distributions realized by algorithm.